boop-bap/lead-sniffer-python/README.md

 ## Things to consider

-This is just the backend for handling provided XLSX files with "Website URL" and "Record ID" as required headers.
+This is the backend for handling provided XLSX files with "Website URL" and "Record ID" as required headers for my use case, since HubSpot exports them that way.

-The information is returned in XLSX format
+The information is returned in XLSX format.

 ## Headers added on output